Qwitter/Qwitter-Frontend/README.md

 </details>

 ## 🐦 About
-- Microblogging for Real-Time Communication - Twitter is a platform enabling users to post and engage with concise messages called tweets, fostering instant communication and information sharing.
+- Microblogging for Real-Time Communication - Qwitter is a platform enabling users to post and engage with concise messages called tweets, fostering instant communication and information sharing.

 - The Qwitter project endeavors to replicate the core functionality of Twitter, providing a user-friendly and feature-rich platform for real-time microblogging.
 The project includes tools for posting tweets, following users, and exploring trending topics.
 The goal is to create a versatile platform suitable for anyone seeking seamless microblogging experiences.